chef/chef-web-docs/chef_master/source/server_manage_clients.rst

 -----------------------------------------------------
 .. tag server_rbac_permissions

-Permissions are used in the Chef server to define how users and groups can interact with objects on the server.
+Permissions are used in the Chef Infra Server to define how users and groups can interact with objects on the server.
 Permissions are configured per-organization.

 .. end_tag

 .. tag server_rbac_permissions_object

-The Chef server includes the following object permissions:
+The Chef Infra Server includes the following object permissions:

 .. list-table::
    :widths: 60 420